appworks-lab/AppToolkit/README.md

 ## Features

-🌎 Cross-platform support (macOS, Windows, Linux)
+🌎 Cross-platform support (macOS, Windows.
+Linux is coming soon)

-✨ Custom your tools list and install them with one command
+✨ Support custom your toolkits and install them with one command

+📦 Share your toolkits manifest with your team members

-🚀 Built with rust and install tools in parallel
+🚀 Built with rust and install toolkits in parallel

 ## Quick Start